 Rice production in Mississippi has been almost totally limited to the Mississippi-Yazoo Delta, with very little production outside this area.
-Historically the central-Delta counties of Bolivar, Sunflower and Washington have been the leading rice-producing counties.
-In recent years Tunica Co. has increased rice acreage and annually ranks in the top three counties for rice production in Mississippi.
+Historically, the central-Delta counties of Bolivar, Sunflower, and Washington have been the leading rice-producing counties.
+In recent years, Tunica County has increased rice acreage and annually ranks in the top three counties for rice production in Mississippi.

 The table below shows United States Department of Agriculture Farm Service Agency certified rice acres planted by county in Mississippi, 2009-2014.

 STARKVILLE, Miss. -- Strong export demand for cotton and soybean is causing Mississippi producers to shift away from corn and rice as they finalize their planting plans for 2017.

 The U.S. Department of Agriculture Prospective Plantings report released March 31 estimates the state's growers will plant a total of about 4.194 million acres, a 170,000-acre increase over 2016 acreage.